garden-io/garden/docs/reference/action-types/Test/container.md

   # POSIX capabilities to remove when running the container.
   dropCapabilities:

-  # Specify if containers in this module have TTY support enabled (which implies having stdin support enabled).
+  # Specify if containers in this action have TTY support enabled (which implies having stdin support enabled).
   tty: false

   # Specifies the container's deployment strategy.